Xinyuan-LilyGO/LilyGo-Modem-Series-MicroPython/README.md

 # News

+- The examples have completed most of the support for SIM7000G.
+The non-encrypted MQTT is currently waiting for a fix, and the encrypted MQTTS access has been verified.
 - A7670G/A7670E/A7670SA/A7672G are collectively referred to as A7670X
 - A7608SA-H/A7608E-H,A7608E,A7608SA are collectively referred to as A7608X
 - **SIM7670G** uses the **Qualcomm** platform, **A7670x** uses the **Asrmicro** platform.